adil-faiyaz98/sparkfund/README.md

 - **Database Connection Issues**: Check if PostgreSQL is running and accessible
 - **Authentication Failures**: Verify the JWT token is valid and not expired
 - **API Gateway Routing Issues**: Check the Nginx configuration in the API Gateway service
+- **Kubernetes Deployment Issues**: Check pod status and events with `kubectl describe pod`
+- **Terraform Errors**: Check the Terraform state and logs for detailed error messages

 ## 🤝 Contributing